Synthetixio/synthetix-docs/content/integrations/guide.md

 In our Achernar release, we introduced Fee Reclamation ([SIP-37](https://sips.synthetix.io/sips/sip-37)).
 The major implication here is that if you invoke `exchange(src, amount, dest)` in your smart contracts, you cannot atomically invoke `dest.transfer()` or `exchange(dest, ..., ...)` - both will fail until a waiting period expires.

 You can use [`Exchanger.maxSecsLeftInWaitingPeriod()`](/contracts/exchanger/#maxsecsleftinwaitingperiod) to check how many seconds are left in the waiting period for that `dest` synth.
 Once it's `0`, exchanges of the `dest` synth will automatically settle any rebates or reclaims.
 However after the waiting period expires, `dest.transfer()` will fail regardless if there are any exchanges awaiting settlement.
 To circumvent this, integrators are encouraged to use [`transferAndSettle`](/contracts/synth/#transferandsettle) or [`transferFromAndSettle`](/contracts/synth/#transferfromandsettle).
 Alternatively, [`Exchanger.settle()`](/contracts/exchanger#settle) can be invoked directly prior to a `transfer` or `transferFrom`.

-## Address Resolver

-In our Achernar release, we introduced a new feature called the `AddressResolver` contract ([contracts.synthetix.io/AddressResolver](https://contracts.synthetix.io/AddressResolver)).

-In short, the `AddressResolver` allows any referencing contract to have access to a number of key contract - in particular the underlying `Synthetix`, `FeePool`, `SynthsUSD` and `SynthsETH` contracts.
-There are plans in the near future to add our proxies as well.

-!!! danger "Be Advised"

-    Third party developers may well want to integrate this `AddressResolver` into their smart contracts if they want to look up the latest contracts on-chain, and they are most welcome to.
-That being said, be careful - the Synthetix protocol may opt to change the ABIs of the underlying contracts which could break interoperability for contracts that are not re-deployed.
-The safest third party use are the ERC20 functions within `Synthetix` and all the `Synth` contracts.